Girgias/query-builder/README.md

 ## Contributing

 If you found an invalid SQL name which **DOESN'T** throw a Runtime exception or a valid SQL name which does please add a test case into the ``tests/CheckSqlNamesTest.php`` file.

 If you found an example where this library returns an invalid SQL query please add (or fix) a test case in the ``tests/QueryTest`` file.

 If a RunTime exception should be thrown please add a test in the ``tests/QueryThrowExceptionsTest.php`` file.

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+### Notes
-Note: When contributing you should make sure that Psalm doesn't return an error and all unit tests pass.
+When contributing you should make sure that Psalm runs without error and all unit tests pass.
+Moreover if you add functionality please add corresponding unit tests to cover at least 90% of your code and that theses tests make sure of edge cases if they exist.

 ## Links

 - Repository: https://github.com/girgias/query-builder/
 - Issue tracker: https://github.com/girgias/query-builder/issues
-  - In case of sensitive bugs like security vulnerabilities, please contact george.banyard@gmail.com directly instead of using issue tracker.
+  - In case of sensitive bugs like security vulnerabilities, please contact george.banyard@gmail.com directly instead of using the issue tracker.

 ## Licensing